 Each block/course or clerkship is expected to have an established process for gathering information, such as test scores, formative and summative comments, and notation of performance or professional conduct concerns, if applicable.
 The block/course or clerkship director has overall responsibility for ensuring that evaluations are submitted on time by all faculty, teaching assistants, residents, etc., who are designated to teach and evaluate the students prior to the final grade being determined.

 Final Grades for Foundations Phase

 In the Foundations Phase, the grading system for required courses is Pass and Fail only.
 Students must also demonstrate mastery of thread content in the Foundations Phase.
 The Mastery designation indicates that the student completed all thread requirements at or above the minimum standards of performance.
 This designation does not appear on the student’s official transcript.

-Note: See additional Foundations Phase Guidelines for grading.
+Note: See Foundations Phase Grading and Assessment for additional information.

 Final Grades for Clinical Phases